Secrets of T"U B'Shvat

 different types of fruit symbolize these worlds.
 Olam HaBriah (the

-world of Creation), being the most refined, is called "all good" but
+world of Creation), being the most refined, is called "all good"

 contains a minimum of evil and thus fruits such as figs, grapes,